 - Please frame one monologue as a "wide shot" or "full body shot" so that we can see your whole body and how you move as you perform.
 The other monologue should be a "from the waist up" or "medium view" so that we can focus on your face and expressions.

 About the Callback (In-Person Audition)

-Students who receive a callback are notified by email and will be provided with a link in order to register for one of our callback sessions.
+Students who receive a callback are notified by email and will be provided with a hyperlink in order to register for one of our callback sessions.
 Students must attend a callback session in order to be considered for the BFA Acting program.

 Our callback sessions typically

 last about three to four hours and you will need to be present for the entire session.
 Please wear movement clothes appropriate for physical activity throughout the audition.
 Students are encouraged to warm-up prior to checking-in.

-After a brief information session and the chance to meet the faculty you will be working with, each student will perform a prepared monologue (pick one of the two from your video prescreen) in front of the other students and the faculty.
+After a brief information session and the chance to meet the faculty running your audition session, each student will perform a prepared monologue (pick one of the two from your video prescreen) in front of the other students and the faculty.
 Once everyone has presented, the faculty will lead the group through a class session.
 This may include group improvisation, acting exercises, and vocal expression or movement work.
 Next, you will be assigned a scene partner (or two) from among the other students in your callback session.
 Under the direction of the faculty, you and your scene partner(s) will work on a short scene from a recent Theatre School production.
-You will be provided with the scenes and some context/character information during the callback session; it is not necessary to be familiar with the plays beyond the information we give you and you will not be expected to memorize the text during the callback session.
+You will be provided with the scenes and some context/character information during the callback session; it is not necessary to be familiar with the plays beyond the information we give you and you will not be expected to memorize the text during the audition.